Pierre GOBERT (Fontainebleau 1662 - 1744 Paris)

 THE WORK

-The portrait of a lady we present is unpublished.
+The portrait of a lady that we are presenting is unpublished.

 THE ARTIST